hkbu-kennycheng/comp3115/2023summer/Lab3.md

 # Getting Started with Orange

+You will need a Python environment to run Orange.
+If you don't have one, you can install Anaconda, which is a Python distribution that includes Orange.
+You can download Anaconda from [https://www.anaconda.com/download/](https://www.anaconda.com/download/).

 ## Installation

-Orange is available for Windows, Linux, and Mac OS X. It can be installed using the following command:
+Orange is available for Windows, Linux, and Mac OS X. It can be installed using the following command in terminal with Python environment:

 ```sh
 python -m pip install orange3